Jackie had a baby late in life via donor egg IVF after research on fertility options for older women. She now writes about her experiences.

 Invitra reports that "On average, the clinical pregnancy rate with donor eggs is 69% in patients under 45, while it reaches 63% when the recipient is 45-50 years old."

-The success rates of IVF with donor eggs in your 50s are generally hard to find because of the small number of clinics who will treat women above this age.
+The success rates of IVF with donor eggs in your 50s are generally lower because of the small number of clinics that will treat women above this age.